calumgrant/fei-parser/docs/worklist.md

   - 2) Find all symbols
     - 3) Potentially-empty-symbol
     - 4) First calculation on all symbols

+- Strategies
+  - For each state, need to figure out:
+    - What can be shifted
+    - What can be reduced.
+    - What are the gotos
+    - Where are the gotos to
+  - Can we figure these out without building a closure?
+    - Shifts:
+  - Can we compact each state by storing a set of

 - Create a "parser" front-end that works like flex/bison